-I'm sure that EasyJet must have procedures for "exceptions" as they make reference to the fact that they work with transplant organisations.
+I'm sure that EasyJet must have procedures for "exceptions".
 Even if they don't, the member of staff should have escalated the request and suggested the customer be given special attention.
 Thankfully someone with a private jet stepped in to transport the courier and the precious cargo inside the crucial 14-hour timeframe.

 On the flip side, you have to ask whether you would have booked a flight with EasyJet for something this important.
 I would probably have paid extra and gone with a different airline.
 That in itself proves my point that customers make choices based on service expectations.

 A critical point worth mentioning here is that managing customer expectations must be explicit.
 Expectations set in the proposition, marketing material and so on need to be followed through to ensure that the delivery in the customer-facing areas matches the messages.